UPDATED for 5784

 A few years ago one of the men I met with at a nearby prison sent me on a quest to find a certain Bible reading plan he head heard about.
 I wasn’t familiar with the source, but after searching using his description I was eventually able to find it.
 The plan he wanted takes the reader through the entire Christian Bible, Old and New Testaments, based on the Hebrew calendar, the Torah cycle, and the Biblical Festivals.

 The entire plan takes one Hebrew year, beginning and ending on Simchat Torah, the day after Shemini Atzeret (the Eighth Day Assembly following Sukkot) when traditionally the end of Devirim (Deuteronomy) is read, then the Torah scroll is rolled back and the beginning of B’reshit (Genesis) is read.
-5782 was a “leap” year, thirteen lunar months long; 5783 is a regular twelve lunar month year.
+5784 is a “leap” year, thirteen lunar months long; 5783 was a regular twelve lunar month year.

 In the Hebrew Bible, the 150 Psalms are actually subdivided into five books.
 Although there is no direct correlation of the content of these Psalms to the five books of Torah, they are often paired.
 BYNA has coordinated the Psalm readings so that each of the books begins when the Torah cycle begins a new book.
 The Proverbs are interspersed with the Psalms so that these “books” align.